michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0123.md

 - v: set out on (an enterprise or subject of study)
 - v: proceed somewhere despite the risk of possible dangers
 ### Family
-embark: disembark, embarkation, embarked, embarking, embarkment, embarks+;disembark: disembarkation, disembarked, disembarking, disembarkment, disembarks;disembarkation: disembarkations;embarkation: embarkations;embarkment: embarkments
+- embark: disembark, embarkation, embarked, embarking, embarkment, embarks+
+- disembark: disembarkation, disembarked, disembarking, disembarkment, disembarks
+- disembarkation: disembarkations
+- embarkation: embarkations
+- embarkment: embarkments
 ### Examples
 - During the past year, as America embarked on the treacherous task of selecting a new president, Canada selected, for the first time, a national bird.
 - Police commander John Rutagira told AFP news agency most passengers were drunk by the time they embarked on the boat.